 If you decide to switch policies, remember to have your new policy in place and covering your vehicle before dumping the old one.
 In many states, you will be fined if you go without insurance coverage for even a day.
 Plus, if your luck is like mine, that day without coverage will be the one day you'll really need it.

 One more thing: coverage will inevitably be slightly different from one carrier to another.
 It really does not matter how closely you try to match policies.
-Be sure that you clearly understand those differences before switching, or you might eventually run into a claim situation that eats up every bit of the savings they were intending to pocket.
+Be sure that you clearly understand those differences before switching.
+You might eventually run into a claim situation that eats up every bit of the savings they intended to pocket.